nkorobkov/lfmsh_bank/README.md

 `
 docker build -t django-bank:0.01  -f ./docker/django-app/Dockerfile .
 `
-and than run it with
+and then run it with
 `docker run -d -p 1234:8000 django-bank:0.01`

 you can check bank is working on <http://127.0.0.1:1234/bank/>

 This approach requires you to make migrations and populate tables in advance.
 Before constructing  the image.
 Alternatively, if image is already constructed, you can log in into running container with
-`docker exec -it <YOUR_CONTAINER_ID> /bin/bash` and exec all commands needed to populate database from above.
+`docker exec -it <YOUR_CONTAINER_ID> /bin/bash` and exec all the commands needed to populate database from above.
-All changes in db would be lost unless you commit  them to image.
+All the changes in db would be lost after container restart unless you commit them to image.

-To  use real database instead of SQLite provided by Django, we can run db in  separate container. docker compose is set up for this.
+Alternatively, there is a possibility to launch lfmsh bank in production like mode with real server and db.
-Run `docker-compose up` to see the application starup with db and django app in separate containers.
+Run `docker-compose up` to see the application stars up with postgres db, nginx server and django app in separate containers.
 All postgress data would be stored in `docker/postgres/volumes` and would persist container restart.
+After first startup, you  will still need to populate tables manually.
+Log in to uwsgi container
+`docker exec -it lfmsh_bank_uwsgi_1 /bin/bash`
+and run migrations and static data operations from above.

+In current configuration static data is not stored on github.
+So, to download it you'll still need to collectstatic manually Run `./django-app/manage.py collectstatic` from host machine, and nginx container will gain access to this  data automatically.

+After this two operations (static collection and db population) you'll be able  to toggle bank on and off with single `docker-compose up/down` command.